Listed Building Architects

 Listed Places of Worship

 All buildings are subject to future modifications, and historic churches are by no means an exception.
 Listing statuses are intended to help manage these changes rather than inhibit them.
 By being listed, emphasis is placed on the special significance and the overall quality of the buildings or structures.
 The listing also sees to it that those features are well taken care of when deliberating on the proposals for modifying, repairing, extending, re-developing or even demolishing them.

 These listings are drafted by the government by and with the advice and the consent of the national statutory body.
 They are subsequently graded and tabulated.
 The Church of England has by far the largest estate of all the denominations in the United Kingdom.
 This stems from its possession of well over 13,000 listed churches.
 Almost 50% of them have designated Grade I and Category A buildings; they are chapels, historic churches, or cathedrals which showcase the extra-ordinary qualities of their architecture and art, as well as a vast number of magnificent medieval churches which have endured the test of time.

 Local Architects for Historic Building Conservation

 If you happen to possess a building that is listed, you become its custodian.
 You are therefore principally responsible for safeguarding its most significant aspects.

 A certain myth exists which stipulate that no changes may be made to a listed building.
 This, however, is not true.
 The extent of work that can be carried out depends on the listed status of the building.
-W B Listed Building Architects have years of experience in working with historic buildings of all sizes and age throughout the South of England.
+William Bates Chartered Architect have years of experience in working with historic buildings of all sizes and age throughout the South of England.
 Please get in touch if you would like to discuss your project further.